nickjeffrey/brocade_backup/README.md

 - Get the switch on the network
 - ssh into the switch
 - Use the "ConfigDownload" command to download the switchname.config.txt file that was backed up
+- Running the "ConfigDownload" command will restore the zone configs, but will not re-create any user accounts, DNS configuration, SNMP configuration, SSH keys.

 # Sample email report